gkuling/project_team/README.md

 * `ClassificationEval_Practitioner`: this will run evaluation on two columns in a dataframe with designated performance metrics meant for classification tasks.
 * `ROCAnalysis_Practitioner`: this will calculate ROCAUC and print and ROC curve for two columns in a dataframe.

-To come: `PTSegmentation_Practitioner` that can handle the tasks of segmentatin, and `Transformers_Practitioner` that can handle tasks specific to the hugging face transformers package

 ## Strange things to note

 These only use model states and does not ever save and load a whole model.
 If you model doesn't have 'items' attribute, then you saved in wrong.